GuillermoAstorgaCalvo/screaming-architecture-starter/docs/state-management.md

 This guide explains how to manage state in this application using React Query and Zustand.

+> ℹ️ **Current implementation snapshot:** The starter template currently ships with the `landing` domain only.
+Its Zustand store lives at `src/domains/landing/store/landingStore.ts` and demonstrates the patterns described below.
+The longer walkthroughs continue to reference a hypothetical `users` domain to illustrate authenticated flows—swap in your own domain names when you create new features.

 ## Overview

 This project uses two complementary state management solutions: